 INCLUDING SCHOOL CHOICE ISSUES

-It is generally more difficult to modify legal decision making since Arizona now presumes that joint legal decision making is in the best interests of the children.
+If you already have joint legal decision making it may be difficult to modify the legal decision making order because Arizona presumes that joint legal decision making is in the best interests of the children.
 As noted in the section of this website dealing with legal decision making, the term “custody” is no longer part of the Arizona Statutes.
 Legal decision making includes educational decisions, health care decisions, and major personal care decisions.

 To modify legal decision making, once again must show a substantial and continuing change of circumstances.
 The children’s desires have less impact on legal decision making.
 One of the most common grounds to modify legal decision making is where one of the parents is essentially impossible to deal with.
 Other reasons often include substance abuse and domestic violence.
-Consult with a domestic violence lawyer in Phoenix to see if your reason is warranted.
+Consult with one of our Phoenix custody modification lawyers to see if your reason may be sufficient to modify the Court’s prior legal decision making orders.

 Choice of schools is often a hotly contested issue within the legal decision-making arena.
 Courts are reluctant to decide what school the children attend, and thus often rule that one parent should have legal decision making responsibilities over education while maintaining joint legal decision making regarding non-educational issues.
 Previously, Courts sometimes made a decision what school the children would attend when parents disagreed.
 Recently, new case law has held that the Court cannot directly make a school choice decision, but can grant one of the parents legal authority to do so.